 Most 404 pages simply have a message saying that the page you are looking for doesn’t exist.
 That’s not very helpful.
 It’s quite common for people to land on a 404 page, so it needs to be designed in a way that gets people back on the right path.

 So put a search box on the 404 page, along with junction boxes that have links to your products or services, have links to your lead magnets, content categories, and contact page, etc.

 It should be designed in a way that is a gateway to your important pages to help people get back on track quickly.

 It’s also a good page to have a bit of brand personality.
 When people land on the 404 page, they will likely be frustrated so try to lighten the mood by being a little cheeky with the design and potentially inject a bit of comedy with a funny or clever image.

 Mistake #21: Not designed for mobile

-Now that Google have announced that they rank websites based on the mobile version of your website first over your desktop version, the goal is to make your website load fast on a mobile device.
+Now that Google has announced that they rank websites based on the mobile version of your website over your desktop version, the goal is to make your website load fast on a mobile device.

 Remove any unnecessary design elements such as parallax effects, large images, etc if they don’t contribute to making a sale.
 Replace background images with